 I hope it will be enjoyed by readers of How to be Both by Ali Smith and How to Paint a Dead Man by Sarah Hall.
 Both have much to say on fragile, precious and unpredictable life is.
 Both focus on what it means to be human and our innate connection with art.
 Neither is likely to put you off escalators.

-August 20, 2016 blog post: “Jane Davis: A Conversation About Writing and Literary Fiction”.
+August 20, 2016 interview with Jane Davis: “Jane Davis: A Conversation About Writing and Literary Fiction”.

 Hailed by The Bookseller as ‘One to Watch’, Jane Davis is the author of eight novels.